Knowing-Nature/kn-website/content/episode/28/2020-08-22-ep-28-film-club-moana/index.md

     * Dependence on single crop may be allowing pathogen to spread
     * Larger population, fishing pressure might be too high

-**Managing risk**
+### Managing risk

   * Father’s understandable response to tragic event early in life leads to extreme risk aversion
     * Moana never learns to sail and ends up in greater risk because she has not learned how to manage the dangers in sailing.
-    * Does nothing to curb Moana's desire to explore the ocean, but deprives her of the skills needed to do so with competence
+    * Does nothing to curb Moana's desire to explore the ocean, but deprives her of the skills needed to do so safely

   * Ocean is very hands-off
     * Other than when responding to Maui, the Ocean does not directly intervene
     * Possibly intervenes in extreme risk - Moana being knocked out in the storm
     * Allows Moana to learn how to sail on her own rather than propelling Moana to her goals

-**The magic of the Ocean**
+### The magic of the Ocean

   * Not reliant on abundance of coral reefs to create the desire to explore
   * The way characters relate to the ocean transmits the love of it